 - useFilters sets if the crawler should utilize criteria filters to get you over 1,000 results per one run

 - type of property to search, it will use filters, so cannot be combined with useFilters (the abovementioned 1,000+ results attribute)

 - minScore for minimum allowed hotel rating places to be included in results, the default being relatively high - 8.4

 - check-in and check-out dates in the yyyy-mm-dd format

 - number of rooms, as well as adults and children to be set for the search

 - preferred currency and language and others

-This actor consumption is quite low, you can get 1000 results for around 5 CU and 1 hour.
+This actor consumption is relatively low; you can get 1,000 results without details for around 1 CU and 1,000 results with detailed information for 10 CU.
 We are working on implementing updates and have planned some new features for the future, such as being able to scrape texts of the user reviews as well as extract all images.

-Important note: usually you will need to use a proxy to scrape Booking.com or the actor might get blocked.
-Luckily, your free Apify account comes with a free trial of Apify Proxy, so that should help you to get started with web scraping YouTube.
+Important note: usually, you will need to use a proxy to scrape Booking.com, or the actor might get blocked.
+Luckily, your free Apify account comes with an Apify Proxy trial, which should help you get started with web scraping YouTube.

 You might also want to try out our other traveling and accommodation-related scrapers: Tripadvisor Scraper, Airbnb Scraper, or scrape Booking data on the regional instead of city-level with our Booking Regions Scraper.